-Support, as appropriate, the implementation of the provisions of the Galway County Council Social Inclusion Action Plan 2010 and Social Inclusion Work Programme 2011, the County Galway Local Authorities Disability Action Plan 2007-2015, the Galway Age Friendly Strategy 2014-2019, Galway County Integration and Diversity Strategy 2013-2017, Galway Traveller Interagency Strategy, Celebrating Diversity Plan for the Development of LGBT Services & Supports in Galway City & County 2012-2015, the National Positive Ageing Strategy and any subsequent updates to these documents.
+Support, as appropriate, the implementation of the provisions of the Galway County Council Social Inclusion Action Plan 2010 and Social Inclusion Work Programme 2011, the County Galway Local Authorities Disability Action Plan 2007-2015, the Galway Age Friendly Strategy 2014-2019, Galway County Integration and Diversity Strategy 2013-2017, Galway Traveller Interagency Strategy, Celebrating Diversity Plan for the Development of LGBT Services & Supports in Galway City & County 2012-2015, the Galway County Local Economic and Community Plan 2016-2022, the National Positive Ageing Strategy and any subsequent updates to these documents.

-Objective SI 2 - Universal Access
+Objective SI 2 - Universal Design and Access

-Ensure that housing developments, community facilities, public spaces, public roads, public footpaths and transport services give due consideration to the needs of disabled or mobility impaired people and the requirements of the Disability Act 2005, the Council's Disability Action Plan 2007-2015 (and any updates to this document), and the Traffic Management Guidelines 2003 (and any subsequent reviews/updates to these documents).
+Ensure that housing developments, community facilities, public spaces, public roads, public footpaths and transport services give due consideration to the needs of disabled or mobility impaired people and the requirements of the Disability Act 2005, the Council's Disability Action Plan 2007-2015 (and any updates to this document), and the

+Traffic Management Guidelines 2003 (and any subsequent reviews/updates to these documents).

-Community Facilities and Amenities Policies
+Community Facilities, Amenities and Greenspace Policies

-Policy CF 1 - Community Facilities and Amenities
+Policy CF 1 - Community Facilities, Amenities and Greenspace

-It is the policy of the Council to support the provision of an adequate level and equitable distribution of community facilities and amenities in the plan area that:
+It is the policy of the Council to support the provision, maintenance and retention of an appropriate provision and equitable distribution of community facilities, amenities and greenspace in the plan area:

-- Meets the needs of the local community as they arise and as resources permit. - Are located in appropriate, accessible locations to serve the residential population in the plan area. - Are clustered or linked together wherever facilities and amenities are complementary and it is practicable to do so, to allow for shared and multi-purpose use of facilities.
+- To meet the needs of the local community and as resources permit. - To provide opportunities for sport & recreation - Located in appropriate, accessible locations to serve the residential population in the plan area. - Are clustered or linked together wherever facilities and amenities are complementary and it is practicable to do so, to allow for shared and multi-purpose use of facilities.

-Community Facilities Objectives and Amenities Objectives
+Community Facilities, Amenities and Greenspace Objectives

-Objective CF 1 - Lands for Community & Recreation & Amenity Facilities
+Objective CF1 - Lands for Community & Recreation & Amenity Facilities